Monday, February 1, 2021

 (trans.
 Grant 2003, 122)

-While from the ultimate perspective—as demonstrated by the quotes from Mipam, Mǎzǔ, Musō, and Chökyi Nyima Rinpoche that have been present in this essay and its first part—, there is no distinction between appearance and emptiness.
-Yet, it remains the case that we usually like the experiences of being musically attuned—these experiences are still tied to our karmically conditioned mode of being.
-The moment we like the experience, the equanimity required to see the nature of things is lost:
+While from the ultimate perspective—as demonstrated by the passages from Mipam, Mǎzǔ, Musō, and Chökyi Nyima Rinpoche cited throughout this essay and its first part—there is no distinction between appearance and emptiness, it nevertheless remains the case that we usually like the experience of being musically attuned.
+These experiences are still bound to our karmically conditioned mode of being.
+The moment we take delight in the experience, the equanimity required to see the nature of things is lost:

 “The moment attention is caught up in what is perceived, the natural seat is lost.”
 (Chökyi Nyima Rinpoche 2002, 89-90)

-An anonymous poem in the Goshūi Wakashū from the late 11th century beautifully expresses how nondually relishing the space of mind continues even after the 'phenomenal object' that caused this relishing has disappeared.
-While spending the night gazing at the moon—a classic metaphor for our inherent Buddha-being—the moon disappears behind a mountain.
-With nothing left to look at, the poet is left experiencing a purely attunemental object-less state, with only the pure mood of the moon-as-Buddha-Nature perfuming his mind:
+An anonymous poem in the Goshūi Wakashū from the late eleventh century beautifully expresses how nondual relishing of the space of heart-mind continues even after the phenomenal object that occasioned it has vanished.
+While spending the night gazing at the moon—a classic metaphor for our inherent Buddha-nature—the poet watches it disappear behind a mountain.
+With nothing left to look at, the poet remains in a purely attunemental, objectless state, suffused only with the lingering mood of the moon-as-Buddha-nature perfuming the mind:

 the moon of evening